Current Chapter Projects

 Suicide Prevention Grant Round 2

 The American Academy of Pediatrics (AAP) and the American Foundation for Suicide Prevention (AFSP) are partnering to further youth community suicide prevention efforts of the Suicide Prevention Ambassador state teams.
-Chapter ambassadors are invited to engage in a new program that includes new chapter grant funding and educational opportunities only available to program participants.
+Our chapter ambassadors are utilizing the funds for a virtual summit to empower professionals to recognize warning signs in youth of self-harm and suicidal ideation, especially among high-risk groups, and enable providers to take action.

 Healthy People 2030

 The HP2030 initiative sets national objectives to improve health and well-being by 2030.
-AAPCA1 partners with HP2030 to advance pediatric health goals through advocacy, education, and strategic programs focused on children’s well-being.
+AAPCA2 invited AAPCA1 to participate in a pediatric podcast to advance pediatric advocacy, education, and strategic programs focused on children’s well-being.

 Virtual Learning Collaborative on FASDs